First Posted 3/5/2021, updated 7/18/2021

 Start off by typing the command “sudo -s” without the quotes, then press enter.
 Although this isn’t the best security practice, it will allow us to ensure we have proper rights to install qdmr.
 You may be prompted for your password depending on your security settings.
 This will result in seeing “root@(your computer’s name)” in the terminal window:

-Once that first batch of dependencies, get the second batch of dependencies going with “apt-get install libusb-1.0-0-dev qtbase5-dev qttools5-dev qttools5-dev-tools qtpositioning5-dev libqt5serialport5-dev”, press enter, and wait until you get the command prompt again.
-Next run “wget https://github.com/hmatuschek/qdmr/archive/v0.5.3.tar.gz” and press enter to download the file containing all the qdmr code:
+Once that first batch of dependencies, get the second batch of dependencies going with “apt-get install libusb-1.0-0-dev qtbase5-dev qttools5-dev qttools5-dev-tools qtpositioning5-dev libqt5serialport5-dev”, press enter, press Y when prompted, and wait until you get the command prompt again.
+Next run “git clone https://github.com/hmatuschek/qdmr.git” and press enter to download the file containing all the qdmr code:

-Press enter, type “make”, press enter again and wait a good 5-10 min while the code compiles (I know the output of this looks like the matrix, but it’s taking the source code and making it a super fast executable file specifically for your computer’s processor.
-Do lots of googling on this if you find it interesting, it’s fun stuff!)
-Next, do “make install”, press enter, and you should have a good working copy of qdmr installed on your machine!
+Press enter, type “make”, press enter again.
+You might get a few warnings in the output from make, this is ok.
+Next, type “make install”, press enter.
+Some of these make commands will take a good 5-15 min while the code compiles (I know the output of this looks like cryptic, but it’s taking the source code and making it a super fast executable file specifically for your computer’s processor).
+Once make completes, you should have a working copy of qdmr installed on your machine!
 But we’re not quite done yet, fire up “nano /usr/share/applications/qdmr.desktop” plus enter to edit the shortcut.
 The Categories= line needs to have Application; in front of it in order to show up in the Raspberry Pi applications menu.
 Make that change so it looks like the following:

 Hold down Ctrl + X to exit nano, press y to save.
 Reboot the Pi so that the desktop manager refreshes, then you should see qdmr in the application menu!